 - There may be malformations of the nervous system with Arnold-Chiari malformation or syringomyelia.

 - Congenital malformations of the vertebrae may sometimes be associated with abnormalities of the kidneys or urinary tract and congenital heart defects.

 Management depends upon the type of condition, the severity, the prognosis and the patient's tolerance for various interventions.
 Early diagnosis and intervention are beneficial.
 Management may be divided into:

-The International Scientific Society on Scoliosis Orthopaedic and Rehabilitation Treatment (SOSORT) produced its first guidelines in 2005.
-These have recently been revised and their scientific quality has been increased.
-Their aim is to offer to all professionals and their patients an evidence-based updated review of the actual evidence on conservative treatment of idiopathic scoliosis.
+The International Scientific Society on Scoliosis Orthopaedic and Rehabilitation Treatment (SOSORT) aims is to offer to all professionals and their patients an evidence-based updated review of the actual evidence on conservative treatment of idiopathic scoliosis.